hritu-analytics/cx-churn-project/README.md

 ## 📋 Executive Summary

-NexaBank, a UK-based fintech lender serving 4,800 customers across four product lines, faces a **12.8% annual churn rate** — translating to **£2.29M in revenue at risk**.
-This analysis identifies *where* churn is concentrated, *why* it happens, and *what the business should do about it* — including a three-scenario retention simulation with projected ROI.
+NexaBank, a UK-based fintech lender serving 4,800 customers across four product lines, faces a **12.8% annual churn rate**, translating to **£2.29M in revenue at risk**.
+This analysis identifies *where* churn is concentrated, *why* it happens, and *what the business should do about it*, including a three-scenario retention simulation with projected ROI.

-The single most critical finding: **the first 90 days of the customer lifecycle are a revenue sinkhole.** New customers churn at **26.5%** — nearly 6x the rate of tenured customers — and this cohort alone accounts for over half of all revenue loss.
+The single most critical finding: **the first 90 days of the customer lifecycle are a revenue sinkhole.** New customers churn at **26.5%**nearly 6x the rate of tenured customers and this cohort alone accounts for over half of all revenue loss.
 Fixing onboarding is not a "nice to have."
 It is the highest-leverage intervention available to the business.

 ---